-All graduate students who present papers at the ISSN Annual Conference are invited to compete for the prize for the best graduate-student paper of the 2008 conference.
+All graduate students who present papers at the ISSN Annual Conference are invited to compete for the prize for the best graduate-student paper of the conference.
 The winner will receive a copy of a Perkins Prize-winning book of his or her choice and will be invited to expand the winning paper and submit it for consideration by Narrative.
-The latest call for nominations can be found at our blog:
+The Award is named in honor of Alan Nadel, the William T. Bryan Chair of American Literature and Culture at the University of Kentucky.

-Call for Nominations: Best Graduate Student Paper
+Call for Nominations: The Alan Nadel Award for the Best Graduate Student Paper

 Rachel Hertz Cobb (University of Texas), "'Not All We See Is Worth Hoarding': Minutes, Hours, and Days in George Meredith’s The Egoist"